TanStack/router/docs/framework/react/guide/deferred-data-loading.md

 export const Route = createFileRoute('/posts/$postId')({
   loader: async ({ context: { queryClient } }) => {
-    // Fetch some slower data, but do not await it queryClient.prefetchQuery(slowDataOptions())
+    // Kick off the fetching of some slower data, but do not await it queryClient.prefetchQuery(slowDataOptions())

     // Fetch and await some data that resolves quickly